Aviation Theme Kitchen Remodel

 The storage area is the first point of the triangle.
 It comprises the pantry for dry storage and refrigerator/freezer for cold storage.
 The second point groups the sink and dishwasher drawers together for cleaning.
 Countertop space is provided on both sides of the sink for preparation.
 The range, oven and induction cooktop are the centerpiece of the kitchen at the third point of the triangle.

-The appliances were selected by the owners, and integrated seamlessly with the cabinetry.
+The appliances were selected by the owners, and seamlessly integrated with the cabinetry.
 The natural gas oven with burners was selected as the main cooking appliance for large meals.
 For small-scale cooking, the induction cooktop heats up food efficiently with a minimal waste of energy.
 The heat is concentrated only on the metal cookware where the food is.
 Less energy is needed to cook with, and less energy is needed to cool the room that is normally heated by the cooking equipment.

 The dishwasher drawer uses a small amount of space and helps conserve energy and water.
 The refrigerator is built in to the pantry to create a single storage unit.